Easy Oat Flour Pizza Crust (No Yeast, Gluten-Free)

 Oat flour pizza on a cutting board.

-This Oat Flour Pizza Crust recipe is your go-to for creating a thin, crispy, and flavorful pizza base that’s perfect for pizza night.
-Made with simple ingredients like oat flour, eggs, olive oil, and Italian seasoning, this recipe comes together effortlessly in one bowl.
+This Oat Flour Pizza Crust is my go-to when I’m craving a thin, crispy, and flavorful pizza base that lets the toppings really shine.
+Made with simple ingredients like oat flour, eggs, light olive oil, white wine vinegar, Italian seasoning, garlic powder, and a few pantry staples, it all comes together easily in one bowl — no yeast, no rising, and no rolling pin required.

 Does an Oat Flour Pizza Crust Taste Like Traditional Pizza Crust?